DeepthiVarmaSagi/Roadmap/README.md

 # Roadmap
-A Set of Roadmaps designed based on real-time scenarios in Technology
+Set of Roadmaps designed based on real-time scenarios in Technology